Academic Policies and Procedures

 Two different courses, including courses at different levels, may meet with each other.
 They should normally have different syllabuses and learning outcomes with clearly differentiated instruction, particularly when lower-division, upper-division, or graduate courses meet together.
 There should be clear pedagogical and/or operational reasons for the courses to meet at the same time in the same place.
 A course that meets with another counts in a student’s degree audit only under its own prefix and course number.

 Students are expected to attend all sessions of each class.
-Specific attendance requirements are established by each instructor, and such requirements are enforced by the college.
+Student attendance is tracked through the end of the first two weeks, also referred to as the census date.
+Students who have not attended any of their courses through this limited attendance taking period and have not made arrangements with their faculty members and/or made tuition payment arrangements may be administratively withdrawn and a grade of AW will appear for applicable courses on the student’s transcript.
+After the census date, specific attendance requirements are established by each instructor, and such requirements are enforced by the college.
 Students are responsible for making sure they have dropped courses that they do not plan to attend.

-A completed Application for Permission to take a Directed Studies Course form, signed by the instructor and School Dean, must be submitted to the Registrar’s Office.
+A completed Application for Independent or Directed Studies course, signed by the instructor and School Dean, must be submitted to the Registrar’s Office.

 Students may elect to audit courses at Westminster according to the guidelines listed below.
 Courses that are entered on students’ permanent records as audited (AU) earn no credit and fulfill no requirements.